anodyne/docs/resources/contribution-guide.md

 ## Working with Github's web-based editor

 By far the easiest way to work with your forked repository is through [Github's web-based editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor).
-This gives you a lightweight text editor that runs entirely in your browser where you can make your edits without needing to worry about Git mechanics like cloning, pulling and fetching, commiting changes, and pushing back to the repository.
+This gives you a lightweight text editor that runs entirely in your browser where you can make your edits without needing to worry about Git mechanics like cloning, pulling and fetching, committing changes, and pushing back to the repository.

 To get started with Github's web-based editor, simply navigate to your forked version of the repository and press the `.` key (making sure you've selected the correct branch in your repo).
 After a few moments, you'll be presented with the web-based editor where you can navigate all the files, make your changes, and save them.